danismithu/Photoluk/README.md

 # Photoluk
-A simple application that uses the Unsplash API.
+A simple Android application that uses the Unsplash API.